GuiGou12358/sc-rollup/sc-rollup-api/README.md

 ## Test

 1. Copy `ink-v5\.env_shibuya` as `ink-v5\.env` if you haven't done it before.
 It tells the worker to connect to [the contract](../sc-rollup-client/sc-rollup-inkv5-client) you have created and deployed on Shibuya.
-2. Copy `ink-v6\.env_shibuya` as `ink-v6\.env` if you haven't done it before.
+2. Copy `ink-v6\.env_paseo` as `ink-v6\.env` if you haven't done it before.
 It tells the worker to connect to [the contract](../sc-rollup-client/sc-rollup-inkv6-client) you have created and deployed on Pop.
+3. Run the tests:
 ```
 pnpm test
 ```